AI Print Workshop

 AI image generators like DALL-E and MidJourney change the look/feel of an image when you ask for a specific medium.
 They can generate an apple in the style of a photo, painting, woodcut, pencil drawing, etc. However, any printmaker looking closely at these AI images will notice they lack a sensitivity to graphic detail which draws many artists to printmaking.
 There are many historic occasions on which mechanical-reproduction caused existential crisis for artists and creators alike, such as the Arts & Crafts renaissance of woodcut in the early 1900s as a direct reaction to mass-produced lithographic advertisements.

 The internet (like print itself) opens the doors for artists to self-publish, share freely, protest, and build communities.
 However, AI tools are being built using artist images online which challenges authorship.
-How AI tools are built (the process for collecting images, labeling, and training an AI to identify and construct new information) is not public information.
-AI tools trend towards what is most repeated or mainstream when generating content leading to misrepresentation of underrepresented groups and misinformation.
+How AI tools are built is not public information (the process for collecting images, labeling, and training an AI to identify and construct new information).

 Dedication: